sheabunge/bp-security-check/readme.txt

 == Changelog ==

+= 3.2.2 (2018-01-26) =
+* Fixed issue preventing reCAPTCHA script from sometimes not loading on the registration page [[#](https://wordpress.org/support/topic/recaptcha-on-lost-passwords-and-login-page/)]
+* Fixed: Ensure that the login check is only validated on the login page [[#](https://github.com/sheabunge/bp-security-check/issues/8)]

 = 3.2.1 (2017-04-19) =
 * Added Indonesian translation by [Jordan Silaen from ChameleonJohn.com](https://www.chameleonjohn.com/)
 * Fixed bug causing error messages to not display on the register page for the legacy math security check [[#](https://wordpress.org/support/topic/why-not-give-an-error-when-enter-wrong-answer/)]